Your Ultimate Two Week Road Trip in Mexico's Yucatan

 If you’ve got a day to spare, you can also take a boat tour through the Biosphere Reserve, which can be booked in town.
 You can spot countless bird species, flamingos and even crocodiles.
 I only skipped this because its very reminiscent of where I grew up in the Florida.
 But if you’ve never experienced a place like this before, definitely give this a go.

-Days 10-14 - Holbox island: I’m harped on about Holbox in two blog posts already - my love letter to this idyllic Mexican isle and my top foodie recommendations on the island - so I’ll keep it brief here.
-What I will say is Holbox is the perfect final stop to your whirlwind Yucatan tour.
+Days 10-14 - Holbox island: I’ve harped on about Holbox in two blog posts already - there’s my love letter to this idyllic Mexican isle and my top foodie recommendations on the island.
+So I’ll keep it brief here.
+What I will say is that Holbox is the optimum final stop on a whirlwind Yucatan tour.
 Here, you can park or discard your car, grab a 20-minute direct ferry to the island and never get up from your hammock again.
-Unless you want to order another margarita.
-Or are ready to grab your next book.
-This is the place to savour the last moments of holiday bliss.
+Sidenote: I became so obsessed with hammock living after Holbox I had to buy one for life back home.
+Hammocks may be harder to come by in England, but on a sunny London day, I just close my eyes and I’m transported back to this hot Mexican isle.
+But I digress.
+Lie on your hammock, order your next margarita, grab your latest book and truly savour these last moments of holiday bliss.

-Don’t miss: everything I recommended here and here.
+Don’t miss: everything I recommend for Holbox here and here.

 pin it, save it, share it!